 Key areas Jennifer has experience working with: Anxiety, depression, self-concept strengthening, biblical counseling, spiritual abuse, social anxiety, PTSD, Bi-Polar Disorder, and many other concerns.
 (Grandville)

 My passion is working with couples to help build strong and healthy marriages.
 I believe that healthy marriages help build healthy families which in turn build strong and vibrant communities.
 Understanding the role that communication, values, control, expectations, and fear play in our relationships is essential.

 There is a lot of heartache and struggle in life.
 My hope is to meet people where they are and help them to see that there is hope even when it seems that hope has faded.
 We need to be heard and valued in our relationships.
 Ultimately, I strive to help clients discover a new perspective and realize that even in the hardest situations there is still hope.
 (Greenville, Lowell)

 Relationships matter, and when they begin to break down – family relationships, work relationships, friendships, organizational relationships – a lot of pain, confusion, and anger can result.
 Things that are broken in relationships can also be restored and healed with time, effort, and a desire for change.
 Therapy can be a piece of that change.

 I am drawn to working with those who are struggling in their relationships for whatever reason: peer conflict, marital struggles, dating and friendship issues, bullying, and more.
 Working with women is a particular area of interest.
-My experiences as a middle school and high school teacher over the past decade have also led me to working with adolescents and young adults on school-related frustrations including ADHD, bullying issues, learning struggles, and conflict resolution.
-What is damaged in community can be better restored in community.
+My experiences as a middle school and high school teacher over the past decade have also led me to work with adolescents and young adults on school-related frustrations including ADHD, bullying issues, learning struggles, and conflict resolution.
+What is damaged in the community can be better restored in the community.
 Together, we can work through strategies that help support change and healing in the areas that are most important to you!
 (Grandville, Grand Rapids)